jmartindf/voxduo/content/episodes/goldenage/goldenage-007.md

 Episode: 7
 Show: The Golden Age
 EpTitle: The Punisher
-TweetText: Marvel's THE PUNISHER, on Netflix is good.
+TweetText: @Marvel's @ThePunisher, on @Netflix is good.
 Really good.
-How did it succeed where other Marvel Netflix shows stumbled.
+How did it succeed where other Marvel Netflix shows stumbled?
 Joe and Adam investigate.
-Description: Marvel's THE PUNISHER is the first Netflix show that doesn't inadvertently punish its fans.
-How did it succeed where other Marvel Netflix shows stumbled?
+Description: Marvel's THE PUNISHER is that rare Marvel show on Netflix that doesn't inadvertently punish its fans.
+How did it succeed where the others stumbled?
 Joe and Adam investigate.
 EpisodeLink: https://voxduo.com/goldenage/7